kyma-project/examples/prometheus/README.md

 ### Scrape workload via annotations

 Instead of defining a ServiceMonitor per workload for setting up custom metric scraping, you can use a simplified way based on annotations.
-The used [values.yaml](./values.yaml) defines an `additionalScrapeConfig` which will scrape all pods and services having these annotations:
+The used [values.yaml](./values.yaml) defines an `additionalScrapeConfig`, which  scrapes all Pods and services that have these annotations:

 ```yaml
 prometheus.io/scrape: "true"   # mandatory to enable automatic scraping